Find Your Perfect School

 Educational Qualifications: Bachelor’s degree in Computer Engineering, Electrical Engineering, or similar field

-Generally, the nature of an audiologist’s work acquires very little stress.
+Generally, the nature of an audiologist’s work requires very little stress.
 Your typical workday involves greeting your patients and getting to the bottom of their hearing disorder symptoms.

 You are expected to determine the cause of hearing-related disorders and communicate this to your patients.